 Before use, we recommend:

-- Wash the garment in the shower with lukewarm water to remove all traces of talc, dirt, etc.; you can use a mild soap with a balanced PH level (same one that you use for your body is fine) for stubborn areas.
+- Wash the garment in the shower with lukewarm water to remove all traces of talc, dirt, etc.; if needed, you can use a mild soap with a balanced PH level (same one that you use for your body is fine) for stubborn areas.

 - Drip-Dry / Air-Dry by hanging the garment on a plastic or wooden clothes hanger (avoid metal ones, in fact try to avoid having the latex, especially light coloured one, coming in contact with metals as it can stain…also with perfumes by the way.

-- When dry, apply a silicone oil-based dressing aid such as Pjur Cult inside and out.
+- When dry, apply a silicone based dressing aid such as Pjur Cult inside and out.

 - Use a cover bag, like the ones you get when you get your clothes back from the dry cleaners, and store in your wardrobe away from direct sunlight.
 Check periodically to see if the latex requires a top-up.

-- When you are ready to wear the garment, apply a silicone oil-based dressing aid such as Pjur Cult on your body where the latex will make contact with it (it should already be lubed on the inside) and then apply it on the outside for the final shiny result!
+- When you are ready to wear the garment, apply a silicone based dressing aid such as Pjur Cult on your body where the latex will make contact with it (it should already be lubed on the inside) and then apply it on the outside for the final shiny result!

-I want to thank Libidex for providing some of the information above, especially the technical specs.
+Thanks to Libidex for providing some of the the technical information above.